todeb/kraft-mode-kafka-on-kubernetes/README.md

 ## Changes
 All changes are in the commit log.
 To summarise:
-+ Bump kafka to version 3.1.0.
++ Bump kafka to version 3.3.1.
 * Externalise CLUSTER_ID env.
 Set default replication properties.
 * Configure statefulset for improved availability.
 + Introduced podDisruptionBudget.
++ JRE slim image

 ## Contents
 Instructions for how to use this repo are found in the tutorial (links above).